Logo for Piano Play It

 So how are we going to write a chord that needs to be played in a certain chord inversion?

 This chord will then be written as a slash chord.
 Since the bass is the most important note of a chord you can say that a chord is identified by the bass note.
-When you play a different bass note you change the color and the identity of the chord.

-A slash chord tells us that we need to play a different bass in the left hand.
-The letter by the addition of the slash tell us which CHORD we have to play in the right hand and the letter after the slash tells us which BASS NOTE we'll play with the left hand
+A slash piano chord tells us that we need to play a different bass in the left hand.
+The letter by the addition of the slash tell us which CHORD we have to play in the right hand and the letter after the slash tells us which BASS NOTE we'll play with the left hand |

-Take this slash chord for example.
+Take this slash piano chord for example.
 The upper letter tells us we have to play a C chord in our right hand.
 The lower letter tells us we have to play an E note instead of a C note in the bass.

 Well, we use it for two reasons.